tsackton/ratite-genomics/alignment/README.md

 other bird genomes of relatively high quality measured by both contiguity statistics (contig and scaffold N50) and completeness (BUSCO).
 We make a few exceptions for important outgroups.
-The full list of species used, including assembly versions, is in species_list.tsv, and the script to fetch them from NCBI is get_genomes.sh.
+The full list of species used, including assembly versions, is in species_list.tsv, and the script to fetch them from NCBI is get_genomes.sh (in the progressiveCactus subdirectory).

-2. Guide tree generation: see branchlengths subdirectory
+2. Guide tree generation: the code in the branchlengths subdirectory includes the methods and data sources for generating the guide tree we used for our whole genome alignment.
+The R script compute_br_for_cactus.R contains all the information and scripts needed to generate our final branch lengths.

-3. Whole-genome alignment: see progressiveCactus subdirectory
+3. Whole-genome alignment: the code in the progressiveCactus subdirectory includes our configuration files and scripts to run progressiveCactus.
+For more details about progressiveCactus, please see [here](https://github.com/glennhickey/progressiveCactus).